top of page

 Thou shalt not avenge, nor bear any grudge against the children of thy people, but thou shalt love thy neighbour as thyself: I am Ahayah.

-We love through forgiving that we may be forgiven:
+• We show love through forgiving, keeping ourselves from malice, that we may be forgiven:

-We avoid growing bitter or giving into any works of the flesh as well:
+• We avoid growing bitter or giving into any works of the flesh as well for conscience sake unto Alahayim:

 1Ti 3:2-7